Gyu-Kaku®

 Frequently Asked Questions

-How much does it cost to open a Gyu-Kaku franchise?
+How long does it take to break even with a Gyu-Kaku franchise?

 Does Gyu-Kaku disclose franchise revenue data?